Rule-based Logic

 -

-Smart Argument Logic: Rules in natural language without programming - ideal for standard processes.
+Smart argumentation logic: Rules in natural language without programming – ideal for standard processes.

 -

-The agent’s personality defines how it communicates - not only in terms of content, but also in tone.
-Communication style can be finely adjusted via intuitive sliders:
+The AI agent’s personality defines how it communicates – not just in content, but also in tone.
+The communication style can be fine-tuned using intuitive sliders:

 -

-Informal to Formal: Should the agent appear relaxed or businesslike?
+Informal to formal: Should the AI agent be casual or businesslike?

 -